Aman1570/PaymentAPIDocumentation/TempDoc.md

 ```

 ### 3. Get Transaction
-To get transaction by referance Id, you can use below API endpoint.
+To get transaction by reference Id, you can use below API endpoint.

 ##### URL
 __`GET:`__ `/v1/transaction`